France 2: Muhammad al-Durrah shooting

 On 30 September 2000, France 2 aired the famous footage of the shooting of Muhammad al-Durrah in the Gaza Strip.
 The scene was filmed by a Palestinian journalist, Talal Abu Rahma, who worked for the station.
 The voiceover, blaming the killing on fire from the Israeli Defence Forces, was provided by the channel's reporter Charles Enderlin.
 Subsequently, that account was put in doubt, with others suggesting that the fatal shots could not have come from the IDF position.
 France 2 later launched libel actions against commentators who alleged that the incident was staged.
 France 2 won a case against one of those critics, Philippe Karsenty who was eventually and definitely fined €7,000 by the Court of Appeal of Paris in 2013.
-Karsenty had been convicted in 2006, acquitted in appeal in 2008, a decision that was overturned in 2012 by the Cour de cassation.
+Karsenty had been convicted in 2006, acquitted on appeal in 2008, a decision that was overturned in 2012 by the Cour de cassation.

-Gaza War
+Gaza War 2009

 In January 2009, during the Gaza War, France 2 was accused of airing misleading footage that was biased against Israel.
 It aired portion of a video that purported to show destruction caused by the Israel Air Force, but was shown to be a different incident from 2005 in which the IDF denied having any involvement.
 After being alerted to the error by bloggers, France 2 acknowledged the error and formally apologized in the magazine Le Figaro, saying that it was an "internal malfunction" caused by their staff having "worked too fast."